 The Company has determined that certain transactions are subject to sales tax in some of the states in which it operates.
-Accordingly, the Company has recorded a liability for those amounts which are probable and reasonably estimated.
+Accordingly, the Company has recorded a liability for those amounts which are probable and reasonably estimated, pursuant to the application of FAS 5.

-10. Litigation
+6. Litigation

-In June 2006, Akamai Technologies, Inc., or Akamai, and the Massachusetts Institute of Technology, or MIT, filed a lawsuit against the Company in the United States District Court for the District of Massachusetts alleging that the Company was infringing two patents assigned to MIT and exclusively licensed by MIT to Akamai, United States Patent No. 6,553,413 (the '413 patent) and United States Patent No. 6,108,703 (the '703 patent).
-In September 2006, Akamai and MIT expanded their claims to assert infringement of a third, recently issued patent United States Patent No. 7,103,645 (the '645 patent).
+In June 2006, Akamai Technologies, Inc., or Akamai, and the Massachusetts Institute of Technology, or MIT, filed a lawsuit against the Company in the U.S. District Court for the District of Massachusetts alleging that the Company was infringing two patents assigned to MIT and exclusively licensed by MIT to Akamai, U.S. Patent No. 6,553,413 (the "413 patent") and U.S. Patent No. 6,108,703 (the "703 patent").
+In September 2006, Akamai and MIT expanded their claims to assert infringement of a third, recently issued patent, U.S. Patent No. 7,103,645 (the "645 patent").
 In February 2008, a jury returned a verdict in this lawsuit, finding that the Company infringed four claims of the '703 patent at issue and rejecting the Company's invalidity defenses for the period April 2005 through December 31, 2007.
 The jury awarded an aggregate of approximately \$45.5 million which includes lost profits, reasonable royalties and price erosion damages.
-In addition, the jury awarded prejudgment interest which the Company estimated to be \$2.6 million at December 31, 2007.
+In addition, the jury awarded prejudgment interest which the Company estimates to be \$2.6 million at December 31, 2007.
 The Company recorded an aggregate \$48.1 million as a provision for litigation as of December 31, 2007.
+A key determinant in the Company's ability to estimate possible future charges is the extent to which we are able to determine a correlation between the jury awarded amount to the various elements of the allegations.
 During the year ended December 31, 2008, the Company estimated its revenue from alleged infringing methods totaled approximately 25% of total revenue.
 The Company recorded a potential additional provision for litigation totaling \$15.5 million, plus additional interest of \$2.0 million, for the year ended December 31, 2008.
 The total provision for litigation at December 31, 2008 was \$65.6 million.
+Although the Company believes that as of December 31, 2008, it has migrated all CDN services to a non-infringing method, that belief may be challenged by Akamai.
+Depending upon whether we receive a challenge from Akamai and also upon judicial determinations made in connection with such a challenge, there could be additional charges recorded by the Company in future periods, in addition to continuing interest on the existing provision amount.
+The Company, during its financial statement close process, evaluates if additional accrual amounts are required at each reporting period.
+The Company would record additional accrual amounts to the extent the Company determines amounts are probable of being paid and are also reasonably estimable.
+Such amounts could be, but are not limited to, damages associated with post judgment lost profits, price erosion, and royalties as well as interest related to pre-and-post-judgment amounts.
+Akamai is also seeking a permanent injunction to enjoin the Company from further infringement of the '703 patent.
+Our legal and other expenses associated with this case have been significant.
+We include these litigation expenses in general and administrative expenses, as reported in our consolidated statement of operations.
+We expect that these expenses will continue to remain significant.